Running HNN on Brown’s Oscar supercomputer

 Getting an account on Oscar

-Please fill out a new user account form.
-If you are a member of a lab that has priority or condo access on Oscar, make sure to list the PI and request those accesses.
-Otherwise choose an exploratory account for access to 16 cores, which is adequate for most HNN simulations.
+To create an Oscar account, follow the instructions and click the New User Account link on Oscar’s frontpage.
+If you are a member of a lab that has priority or Condo access on Oscar, make sure to list the PI and request those accesses.
+Otherwise choose an free “Exploratory” account for access to 16 cores, which is adequate for most HNN simulations.